Skip navigation

 • Skin substitutes

 Keep your dressing and the skin around it dry.
-Try not to get healthy tissue around your wound too wet from your dressings.
+Try not to get healthy tissue around your ulcer too wet from your dressings.
 This can soften the healthy tissue and cause more foot problems.

 When to Call the Doctor

-Regular exams with your health care provider are the best way to determine if you are at higher risk of foot ulcers due to your diabetes.
+Regular exams with your provider are the best way to determine if you are at higher risk of foot ulcers due to your diabetes.
 Your provider should check your sensation with a tool called a monofilament.
 Your foot pulses will also be checked.

-Call your provider if you have any of these signs and symptoms of infection:
+Contact your provider if you have any of these signs and symptoms of infection:

 • Redness, increased warmth, or swelling around the wound